razorpay/blade/rfcs/2024-08-21-motion-presets.md

 The same presets that we have for Entry / Exit, can be used for page transitions.
 The exit runs on removal of route, and entry runs on enter of route.

 It requires additional wrapper of AnimatePresence around the route.
-You can check code in [POC: Page Transitions with Framer Motion and React Router](#page-transitions-with-framer-motion-and-react-router).
+You can check code in [POC: Page Transitions with Motion React and React Router](#page-transitions-with-framer-motion-and-react-router).

 Detailed docs and examples will be added post implementation.